 While some lenders are considering the most recent quarter sufficient, it’s best to have a full year’s worth of IRS forms 940 and 941 to submit when applying for the loan.
-In any case, if you don’t submit enough information, your lender will reach out to you with a request.
+In any case, if you don’t submit enough information, your lender will reach out to you with requests.

 How quickly will funds be available?

 Once approved for a PPP loan, you should receive funding within 10 business days.

 What can the proceeds of the loans be spent on?